 Despite being quite timid at the time, I plucked up enough courage to go ask this enchanting girl to dance.
 She treat my request with the courtesy it warranted.
 However, much to my disappointment, Karen declined saying she’d prefer not to dance in a the queue at Ronnie Keith’s butchers on Low Fell.

 I left Ronnie Keith’s butcher shop crestfallen.
-I wasn’t stressed by being rejected by Karen, moreover that Ronnie had run out of pork sausages meaning a return to the family home with nothing for supper.
+I wasn’t stressed by being rejected by Karen, moreover that Ronnie had run out of pork chops meaning a return to the family home with nothing for supper.

 The second time I bumped into the girl who’d later become my spouse was a few months later, in the bar of The Beaconsfield pub on Low Fell, Gateshead.
 Standing next to the jukebox with some mates in the packed tavern, I caught sight of her chewing the fat with a group of her friends…… I always asked Ronnie to cut the fat off my pork chops, but this young lass obviously didn’t have a problem with it.